Abraham England: Parliamentary career

 England did not give up on his political career however, nor did he desert Heywood.
 He stood again at the 1922 general election as a National Liberal (indicating his continued support for Lloyd George), but attracting no Conservative or other Liberal opponent, beating Halls.
-In return England voted with the Conservative government much more often than against it in the 1922-23 Parliament prompting one historian to describe him as a Conservative in all but name.
+In return, England voted with the Conservative government much more often than against it in the 1922–23 Parliament, prompting one historian to describe him as a Conservative in all but name.
 He stood in 1923 as a plain Liberal, again without Conservative opposition and again defeated Walter Halls.
 England was one of ten Liberal MPs who defied the party whip and voted against putting Labour into office following the outcome of the 1923 election and during the period of the first Labour government, England voted with the Conservatives on a number of issues.
 In October 1924, the Heywood and Radcliffe Conservatives announced they would be supporting England at the forthcoming general election.
-He stood at this election under the Constitutionalist label but after the election re-took the Liberal whip.
+He stood at this election under the Constitutionalist label, but after the election, re-took the Liberal whip.
 During the Liberal turmoil which followed the formation of the National Government in August 1931 and the split in the party over whether to continue giving it support which occurred in October that year, England was on the side of the National Liberals led by Sir John Simon.
-Despite his support for the National Government however, the Tories determined to fight Heywood and Radcliffe themselves at the 1931 general election.
-In the face of this, England reluctantly decided to stand down to prevent the splitting of the National vote and to avoid the risk of defeat.
+Despite his support for the National Government, however, the Tories determined to fight Heywood and Radcliffe themselves at the 1931 general election.
+In the face of this, England reluctantly stood down to prevent the splitting of the National vote and to avoid the risk of defeat.

 National Liberal

-Outside Parliament he continued to support the Simonite Liberals and in 1932, he became a founder member of the National Liberal Council, the body set up to support the National Liberal group in the House of Commons.
+Outside Parliament he continued to support the Simonite Liberals and in 1932, he became a founder member of the National Liberal Council, the body set up to support the Liberal National group in the House of Commons.
 This group came increasingly to be associated with the Conservatives.
-It changed its name to the Liberal Nationals in 1948 and eventually merged with the Tories in 1968.
-In 1934, despite his National Liberal past, England was elected president of the Manchester Reform Club.
+It changed its name to the National Liberal Party in 1948 and eventually merged with the Tories in 1968.
+In 1934, despite his Liberal National affiliations (and a supporter of tariffs), England was elected president of the Manchester Reform Club.

 Marriage and death

-In 1895 England married Lucy Dunkerley.
+In 1895, England married Lucy Dunkerley.
 He died at his home near Southport aged 81.